meetguogengli/Visual-Transit-Simulator-iteration-2/TEAM_PE.md

 2. Always notify the rest of group before and after we want to make changes to the main branch.
 3. Weekly meeting on zoom is required and at least one of us should attend the lab section in case we have some questions.
 4. ALways reach out to TAs and the instructor when we can't solve the problem.
 For normal problems, we should put them up in our chat gruop.
+5. In order to reduce confusion, always be careful with the branch name.
 ## Team Member Names
 **Step 3: Please enter your name.
 Each one of the team members should add the name through a different commit.
 For example, student A adds their name and commits, then student B adds their name and commits.**
+Albert Wang
 Xinyue Yu